 I’ve heard from other wives who struggle to judge their two loves – Jesus and husband – correctly.
 Fairly, it’s difficult to transition from “Jesus and me” to “Jesus, husband and me.”

 So this post is not a guilt trip!
 I truly believe that God knows the shifts and turns of a new marriage and how they mess with our spiritual equilibrium.
 He’s not mad at you.

 But He’ll put reminders along the way (such as this post) to nudge you back to close intimacy with Him.

 Yes, your relationship with Jesus will not be the same after the wedding.
 Not because Jesus changed, but because you did.
 Marriage is naturally exciting (if everything is going as it should) and our love for God can take a back seat.

 However, a great marriage comes from having a greater relationship with Christ.
 And so as newlyweds we have to ask God to help us crave, desire, hunger for him than we do our husbands.

 Marriage Myth – A husband and Jesus are equal priorities.

 Marriage Truth – The activities, the outside look of your relationship with Christ may change after the wedding due to new obligations.
 But you intimacy should not.
 In fact, your relationship with Christ must become more vibrant and deeper because you need Him more.

 You have to be more creative, more intentional, more organized to find time with God.
 And if it means missing a few snuggles in the morning, that’s okay too.
 It’s all part of making sure that the blessing does not replace the Blessor.

-Your turn – what other marriage myths have you heard and how are you overcoming them in marriage?
+Your turn – what other marriage myths you shouldn’t believe have you heard?
+How are you overcoming them in marriage?
 Let’s chat in Comments!